Biline-dev/SmartXMLAnalyser/README.md

 We also return a list of error paths.

-**Why adding a corrector is important?**
+#### Why adding a corrector is important?

-Keeping validation role and corrector role separate help:
+It allows to keep the validation role and corrector role separate help:

 * Makes the system easier to debug, test, and maintain.